felipe-mig/Muay_Thai_Gym_Web_App_PHP/README.md

 ## 📄 Description

-This is a <strong>Muay Thai Gym Web App</strong> built in PHP with full <strong>CRUD</strong>.
+🥊🥋This is a <strong>Muay Thai Gym Web App</strong> built in PHP with full <strong>CRUD</strong>.
 Implementing dynamic code for database and page communication, all is done using <strong>PDO</strong>.
 It has a public and private side for security.
 The administrator can manage staff members, clients, classes and routines.
-Wheareas, Staff members and clients can login into the Web App using their username and password (passwords are encrypted and decrypted for enhanced security).
+Wheareas, Staff members and clients can login into the Web App using their username and password (passwords are encrypted and decrypted for enhanced security). 🥋🥊
 <br><br>

 - <strong>📋Users Features </strong>